johnsteele/atsd/api/data/series/query.md

 ## Description

-Retrieve series objects containing time:value arrays for specified filters.
+Retrieve time series objects for the specified metric, entity, tag, and interval filters.

 ## Request